c-nova/api-docs/source/includes/_api_camera.md

 ### デバイスの属性

-Parameter                     | Data Type         | Description
+パラメータ                     | データ型式         | 詳細
 ---------                     | ---------------   | -----------
-id                            | string            | Unique identifier for the Device name                          | string            | Name of the device utcOffset                     | int               | Signed UTC offset in seconds of the timezone from UTC, where this device is installed. timezone                      | string            | Supported timezones: If this is a bridge, defaults to the Account timezone.
+id                            | 文字列            | Unique identifier for the Device name                          | 文字列            | Name of the device utcOffset                     | 整数               | Signed UTC offset in seconds of the timezone from UTC, where this device is installed. timezone                      | 文字列            | Supported timezones: If this is a bridge, defaults to the Account timezone.
 If this is a camera, defaults to the camers’s Bridge timezone.
-Otherwise defaults to US/Pacific. <br><br>enum: US/Alaska, US/Arizona, US/Central, US/Pacific, US/Eastern, US/Mountain, US/Hawaii, UTC guid                          | string            | guid or other physical identifier of device permissions                   | string            | String of one or more characters.
+Otherwise defaults to US/Pacific. <br><br>enum: US/Alaska, US/Arizona, US/Central, US/Pacific, US/Eastern, US/Mountain, US/Hawaii, UTC guid                          | 文字列            | guid or other physical identifier of device permissions                   | 文字列            | String of one or more characters.
 Each character defines a permission.
 Permissions include: 'R' - user has access to view images and video for this camera.
 'A' - user is an admin for this camera.
 'S' - user can share this camera in a group share.
-Note: All cameras in a group must have the ‘S’ permission or the group cannot be shared tags                          | array[string]     | Array of strings, which each string representing a "tag" bridges                       | [DeviceBridges](#devicebridges-attributes)     | Bridges this device is seen by settings                      | [DeviceSettings](#devicesettings-attributes)    | Misc settings camera_parameters             | object            | JSON object of camera parameters/settings (see Overview for details).
-If camera parameters cannot be retrieved for whatever reason (such as when communication with camera has been lost), then this will be empty, and camera_parameters_status_code will be 404. camera_parameters_status_code | int               | 200 if camera_parameters were retrieved.
-404 if camera_parameters were unable to be retrieved. camera_info                   | [DeviceCameraInfo](#devicecamerainfo-attributes)  | Camera related info, which only applies to devices that are cameras camera_info_status_code       | int               | 200 if camera_info was retrieved.
+Note: All cameras in a group must have the ‘S’ permission or the group cannot be shared tags                          | 配列[文字列]     | Array of strings, which each string representing a "tag" bridges                       | [DeviceBridges](#devicebridges-attributes)     | Bridges this device is seen by settings                      | [DeviceSettings](#devicesettings-attributes)    | Misc settings camera_parameters             | オブジェクト            | JSON object of camera parameters/settings (see Overview for details).
+If camera parameters cannot be retrieved for whatever reason (such as when communication with camera has been lost), then this will be empty, and camera_parameters_status_code will be 404. camera_parameters_status_code | 整数               | 200 if camera_parameters were retrieved.
+404 if camera_parameters were unable to be retrieved. camera_info                   | [DeviceCameraInfo](#devicecamerainfo-attributes)  | Camera related info, which only applies to devices that are cameras camera_info_status_code       | 整数               | 200 if camera_info was retrieved.
 404 if camera_info was unable to be retrieved.

 ### DeviceSettingsの属性

-Parameter           | Data Type                         | Description
+パラメータ           | データ型式                         | 詳細
 ---------           | ---------------                   | -----------
-username            | string                            | Username to login to camera.
-Only applies to Cameras. password            | string                            | Password to login to camera.
-Only applies to Cameras. bridge              | string                            | Device ID of bridge to attach camera to.
+username            | 文字列                            | Username to login to camera.
+Only applies to Cameras. password            | 文字列                            | Password to login to camera.
+Only applies to Cameras. bridge              | 文字列                            | Device ID of bridge to attach camera to.
 Only applies to Cameras.
-Required for PUT for Cameras. guid                | string                            | GUID of physical device.
+Required for PUT for Cameras. guid                | 文字列                            | GUID of physical device.
 Only applies to Cameras.
 Required for PUT for Cameras. roi_names           | [DeviceSettingsRoiNames](#devicesettingsroinames-attributes) | ROI names keyed by ROI ID.
 Only applies to Cameras. alert_notifications | [DeviceSettingsAlertNotifications](#devicesettingsalertnotifications-attributes) | Arrays of User IDs keyed by ROI ID.
 Only applies to Cameras. alert_modes         | [DeviceSettingsAlertModes](#devicesettingsalertmodes-attributes) | Arrays of Alert modes keyed by ROI ID.
 Only applies to Cameras. alert_levels        | [DeviceSettingsAlertLevels](#devicesettingsalertlevels-attributes) | Arrays of Alert levels keyed by ROI ID.
-Only applies to Cameras. notes               | string                            | Notes latitude            | float                             | Latitude of the cameras location. longitude           | float                             | Longitude of the cameras location. street_address      | string                            | Street Address of the cameras location. azimuth             | float                             | Direction that the center of the camera faces.
-Values from 0.0-360.0 North=0.0. range               | int                               | Effective distance the camera can 'see' in feet. floor               | int                               | The floor of the building given that it is multiple stories. share_email         | string                            | Comma delimited list of emails to share this device with local_retention_days| json                              | JSON object of total retention days         e.g. ``{"max": 10000,"min": 1,"d": 14,"v": 14}`` cloud_retention_days| json                              | JSON object of retention days in the cloud  e.g. ``{"max": 10000,"min": 1,"d": 14,"v": 14}`` bridge_retention_days| json                             | JSON object of retention days on the bridge e.g. ``{"max": 10000,"min": 1,"d": 14,"v": 14}``
+Only applies to Cameras. notes               | 文字列                            | Notes latitude            | 浮動小数点                             | Latitude of the cameras location. longitude           | 浮動小数点                             | Longitude of the cameras location. street_address      | 文字列                            | Street Address of the cameras location. azimuth             | 浮動小数点                             | Direction that the center of the camera faces.
+Values from 0.0-360.0 North=0.0. range               | 整数                               | Effective distance the camera can 'see' in feet. floor               | 整数                               | The floor of the building given that it is multiple stories. share_email         | 文字列                            | Comma delimited list of emails to share this device with local_retention_days| json                              | JSON object of total retention days         e.g. ``{"max": 10000,"min": 1,"d": 14,"v": 14}`` cloud_retention_days| json                              | JSON object of retention days in the cloud  e.g. ``{"max": 10000,"min": 1,"d": 14,"v": 14}`` bridge_retention_days| json                             | JSON object of retention days on the bridge e.g. ``{"max": 10000,"min": 1,"d": 14,"v": 14}``